dmeldrum6/LLM-App-Prototyper/README.md

 # LLM App Prototyper 🚀

 A web application that generates self-contained, single-file HTML applications using AI.
 Works with any OpenAI-compatible API endpoint, including local LLM installations.
 Simply describe what you want, and the LLM will create a complete, downloadable web app for you.
+This works best with larger models, and models that excel at coding tasks.
+The example in the image is wired up to GPT-5 via the API.

 <img width="1917" height="910" alt="image" src="https://github.com/user-attachments/assets/81ae4fd5-d5b9-4211-9ee1-421fa9bd4d51" />